cucapra/dahlia-evaluation/README.md

 *Section 5.3 (md-grid)*
 > The full space has 21,952 points, of which Dahlia accepts 81 (0.4%)

-Each claim has two parts: (1) Number of configurations in the design space, and (2) number of configurations accepted by Dahlia.
+Each claim has two parts: (1) the number of configurations in the design space, and (2) the number of configurations accepted by Dahlia (i.e., they are well-typed according to Dahlia's type checker).

 For each benchmark, our script generates *k* directories where *k* is the number of configurations.
 It then runs the Dahlia compiler on each of the files and reports if the configuration was accepted or not.

-The script uses GNU Parallel to speed up execution.
+The script uses [GNU `parallel`][parallel] to speed up execution.
 Actual runtime will depend on the number of cores available.

 Run the following command: